 Each Bedroom within a Large Lodging House and a Small Lodging House shall have a number or letter permanently attached to or painted on the entrance door to the Bedroom which:

-- a. is at least 50 mm in height; - b. contrasts with the background upon which is attached or painted; and - c. is wholly located within the top 300 mm of the door.
+- a. is at last 50 mm in height; - b. contrasts with the background upon which is attached or painted; and - c. is located no lower than within the top 300 mm of the door.

 5.0 Specific Offence Provisions